1. Careers

 Public Relations Specialist

-Public relations specialists, also called communications or media specialists, relay information from companies, organizations or governments to the public.
-They often use the media to spread their messages.
-Although there are no standard educational requirements to work as a public relations specialist, many employers prefer to hire job candidates who have a college degree and some experience, usually obtained by doing an internship.
-Many public relations specialists majored in public relations, journalism, communications and advertising in college.
-Public relations specialists earned a median annual salary of $51,960 in 2009.
+Although there are no standard educational requirements to work as a public relations specialist, many employers prefer to hire job candidates who have a college degree and some experience, usually obtained from doing an internship.
+You should consider majoring in public relations, journalism, communications, and advertising in college.

 Reporter

 Reporters investigate news stories and then deliver reports of what they find, either in writing or on television or radio, to the public.
-A reporter first gets a tip about a story and then tries to get all the facts about it by interviewing people, observing events and doing research.
-Most employers prefer to hire reporters who have a bachelor's degree in journalism or mass communications.
-Others are willing to hire job candidates who have other degrees.
-Reporters earned a median annual salary of $34,360 in 2009.
+A reporter first gets a tip about a story and then tries to get all the facts about it by interviewing people, observing events, and doing research.

 Translator or Interpreter

-Translators convert written words from one language to another while interpreters do the same with spoken words.
 Many employers hire job candidates who have earned a bachelor's degree.
-To work as a translator or interpreter, one must be fluent in two languages, but does not need to major in either one in college.
-Translators and interpreters earned a median annual salary of $40,860 in 2009.
+To work as a translator or interpreter, you must be fluent in two languages, but majoring in one in college isn't a requirement.
+In addition to your language skills, you should have knowledge about the culture and subject matter.

 Writers and Editors